Darxo/Hardened/README.md

 - Fix **End Turn** button not showing the up-to-date keybind combinations in its tooltip
 - Fix keybind for ending the current turn not including the vanilla keybind "F" by default
 - Fix vanilla keybinds for ending turn still being active
+- Improve `skill::verifyTargetAndRange` by checking for visibility if the skill owner is the active entity

 ### Other Mods